jaredly/geometricart/Roadmap.md

 # GISTSSS

-- [ ] when adding a gist, update my gistcache
+- [x] when adding a gist, update my gistcache
-  - [ ] also, strip down the gistCache to just be like "id + previewUrl" or something
+  - [x] also, strip down the gistCache to just be like "id + username (to calc previewurl)"
 - [x] add an onbeforeunload if you're done dirty.
+- [x] while saving, show mea looooooading indicator please
+	- dirty should be "true" in that case, not the fn anymore.
+- [-] honestly, saving should skip over non-critical things, like selection changes and guide visibility
+			I'll solve this by just not putting those into state/history

+# Google Drive maybe?
+Probably??

+Yeah sure

+# Sidebar TOOLS

+- [x] all the guide types
+- [ ] a button to switch to normal cursor mode
+- [ ] The pointer's default behavior should be "SELECT" (& drag select), NOT PAN
+	- and it shouldn't select points
+- [ ] have a "pan" tool
+- [ ] also allow like "shift + zoom" to do panning

 # So, snapshots / versions or something